 Access is through a long pedestrian tunnel, or an adit to be more precise – this tunnel has no exit point.
 You’ll be welcomed aboard the elevator for the 66-metre ride to the top of the hill.
 The ride costs $2 return for adults, $1 for children and eftpos is available.
 The elevator operates 8am-6pm weekdays, 10am-5pm weekends and public holidays and is open every day except Christmas day.

 The construction of the Durie Hill Underground Elevator enabled the development of the Durie Hill Garden Suburb in 1920.
 This suburb was planned by the architect Samuel Hurst Seager, and is considered to be the first modern New Zealand suburb.
 The elevator continued to be operated by the company until 1 June, 1942 when control passed to the Council, which continues to operate the complex today.

-Adjacent to the Durie Hill Elevator Tower is the Durie Hill War Memorial Tower stands.
+Adjacent to the Durie Hill Elevator Tower is the Durie Hill War Memorial Tower.
 The decision to build a war memorial to the fallen was made in 1919 but the location was fiercely debated by the townspeople of the time.
 This is the tower and memorial built from the first proposal.
 The alternative was to build a war memorial more central to the town and in the end both projects went ahead.
 The second memorial is the Cenotaph located in Queen’s Park.